sagecodes/intro-to-sql/README.md

 - Can you query all the products that names start with a T?
 - What about all customers whose name begins with H?
 - Can you figure out how to return a count of them?
+- Using group by how can find which shippers shipped the most products?

 ## Continue with Lecture